lgarron/main-branch/README.md

 ## Notes

-- For convenience, you can also call `main` instead of `main-branch`.
+- For convenience, an alias of the `main-branch` binary called `main` is also installed.
 - You can use the repo URL instead of `owner/repo` format.

 See [example.md](./example.md) for example output.